antarctica/embedded-maps/README.md

 A suitable basemap and projection is used based on the map extent:

-- For latitudes ≤ -60°, an Antarctic projection
+- For latitudes ≤ -50°, an Antarctic projection
-- For latitudes ≥ 50°, an Arctic projection
+- For latitudes ≥ 60°, an Arctic projection
-- For latitudes between -60° and 50°, a World projection
+- For latitudes between -50° and 60°, a World projection
 - For latitudes between -55.200717 to -53.641972 and longitudes between -38.643677 to -35.271423, a South Georgia projection

 > [!TIP]
-> The basemaps ussed for these projections are either created or recommended by
+> The basemaps used for these projections are either created or recommended by
 > [MAGIC](https://www.bas.ac.uk/teams/magic) for general use.

 ### Parameters